 As stated earlier, measurements can be helpful and can complement the body mass index.
 A few scientists say that using the waist to height ratio is better and easier than solely using the body mass index calculator.
 It can be helpful because people who have fat around their abdomens have higher risks of metabolic disorders and heart disease.

-Another study states that waist circumference can also indicate whether a person has a higher risk of getting Type 2 Diabetes.
+Another study states that waist circumference can also indicate whether a person has a higher risk of getting heart disease and type 2 diabetes.
 That study was proven true by the authors even after they had accounted for people’s BMI.

 The new BMI calculator